bartmcleod/VrmlParser/README.md

 2. npm
 3. pegjs-require
 4. fs
+5. php, if you want to merge multiple VRML files into one.

 ## Milestones
 1. Working, experimental grammar, based on experience, memory and sample files.
 It should be able to parse house.wrl, from the ThreeJs examples.